paulehoffman/dns-delegation/charter.md

 - A document listing the requirements for a new signaling mechanism allowing parents to return additional information when communicating about a delegated child.
 This is expected to be published as an informational RFC.

 - A specification defining the new delegation information distribution mechanism.
-This document should include operational and deployment considerations.
+The WG will carry out an operational impact assessment and include corresponding operational and deployment considerations sections in the specification.
 This is expected to be published as a standards-track RFC.

 - A specification for how to use the new delegation information to perform aliasing of delegation information.
 This is expected to be published as a standards-track RFC.